hamlet-io/docs/docs/foundations/anatomy.md

 # Hamlet CMDBs

 A `Hamlet` is comprised of 3 major heirarchical scopes; `Tenant`, `Account` and `Product`.
 Individually, each scope is a Configuration Management Database (CMDB) that defines a `Solution` for its scope.
 That `Solution` then informs the infrastructure templates and - if applicable - applications deployments.

+A `root.json` file is required in the root directory that contains all CMDB's.
+This informs Hamlet that it has reached the origin of the CMDB's and not to search any higher for configuration.

 ## Tenant CMDB